mccgr/asic/asx.md

   2. Some companies with a given `linked_id` for which the `company_name` on the ASX is of the form `COMPANY NAME LIMITED` often only have meaningful matches to an entry with a `company_name_asic` of the form `COMPANY NAME LTD.`, and vice versa.
 For this reason, the function which determines whether two names match, `company_name_comparer(company_name_1, company_name_2)`, was designed to first strip the full stops from the appropriate strings (ie. 'LTD.' is considered equivalent to 'LTD', 'N.L.' is equivalent to 'NL', and so on), and to consider 'LIMITED' equivalent to 'LTD', 'PROPRIETARY LIMITED' to 'PTY LTD', 'NO LIABILITY' to 'NL', and so on.

   3. There are many entities with a given `linked_id` and `company_name` that are in reality a group of several subentities, each with their own `abn`, `acn`, `arbn` and/or `arsn`.
 A large majority of these entities have `company_name`s ending in `GROUP` (eg. `WESTFIELD GROUP`, `linked_id = 5425`) These entities cannot be matched to records in ASIC by `company_name` alone.
 For these cases, the company numbers for the individual entities involved in the group were first searched from filings in `asxlisting.filings` which have headlines of the form `Appendix [0-9]+[A-Z]+` (eg. `Appendix 3B`, a very common filing associated with the issue of securities), as these filings normally have one of two boxes on the initial filing page containing the ABNs, ACNs, ARBNs and ARSNs.
-Then a record in `asxlisting.asic_information` with the same given `linked_id` and `company_name` was made for each subentity searched on ASIC by the corresponding company number found.
+Then a record in `asic.asx` with the same given `linked_id` and `company_name` was made for each subentity searched on ASIC by the corresponding company number found.
 As a finished example, for `WESTFIELD GROUP`, a filing which contains company numbers for the subentities is the one with `ids_id` equal to [1455114](https://www.asx.com.au/asxpdf/20131021/pdf/42k51mnhw6wlwn.pdf), which is an Appendix 3E.
-A simple look at the `Name of Entity` box on the first page of the official ASX part of the form (or the footer on the first page made by Westfield Group) gives company numbers for the corresponding entries in `asxlisting.asic_information` below
+A simple look at the `Name of Entity` box on the first page of the official ASX part of the form (or the footer on the first page made by Westfield Group) gives company numbers for the corresponding entries in `asic.asx` below

 ```
 crsp=> SELECT linked_id, company_name, company_name_asic, former_names, abn,
-crsp-> acn, arbn, arsn FROM asxlisting.asic_information
+crsp-> acn, arbn, arsn FROM asic.asx
 crsp-> WHERE linked_id = 5425;
  linked_id |  company_name   |          company_name_asic           |                        former_names                         |      abn       |     acn     | arbn |    arsn
 -----------+-----------------+--------------------------------------+-------------------------------------------------------------+----------------+-------------+------+-------------